siddarth-patil/aws-croniter/README.md

 ### **Fetching the Next Occurrence**

 The `get_next` method retrieves the next occurrence(s) of the cron schedule from a specified date.
+This method always returns a list with `n` items and sets the items to `None` if no valid occurrences are found.

 #### **Basic Usage**